 Assessment

 Based on this assessment, should the report be treated as a Public Interest Disclosure?
-Yes No If yes , the following steps will be taken:
+If yes , the following steps will be taken:

+Yes No

-If yes , was the PID made: incidental to the performance of reporter's day-to-day functions, under a statutory or other legal obligation on the reporter, otherwise.
+If yes , was the PID made:

+incidental to the performance of reporter's day-to-day functions,

+under a statutory or other legal obligation on the reporter,

+🗌 otherwise.

 If no , the following steps will be taken:

 Signature of disclosures coordinator

-Date: Reasons for decision
+Date:

 Reasons for decision